 Permanent disfigurement may be caused by mutilation resulting in permanent, visible scars, the loss of a limb or digit.
 Injuries resulting in permanent disabilities such as brain injuries, cognitive impairment, inability to walk, loss of eyesight, and loss of hearing also qualify as serious bodily injuries according to Texas Penal Code.

-Enhanced or Reduced Charges Possible with Assault Injury
+Enhanced or Reduced Charges Possible with Assault with Serious Bodily Injury

-An experienced defense team is essential if facing these charges because if the alleged victim dies while you are pending trial as a defendant, the prosecutor could enhance the crime and file capital murder charges.
-A conviction for capital murder has even worse punishment than assault with bodily injury, and could possibly result in life in prison or the death penalty as allowed by Texas criminal code.
+An experienced criminal defense team is essential if facing assault charges because if the alleged victim dies while you are pending trial as a defendant, the prosecutor could enhance the crime and file murder or capital murder charges.
+A conviction for capital murder has much more serious punishment ramifications than assault with serious bodily injury, and could possibly result in life in prison or the death penalty as allowed by Texas criminal law.

 Possible Defenses for Assault with Serious Injury Charges